mkcn/fastHistory/README.md

 - [License](https://github.com/mkcn/fastHistory/blob/master/README.md#License)

-**fastHistory** allows you to store, search and automatically paste all your commands directly in your terminal with a **new and faster way**!
+Store, search and automatically paste all your favourite commands directly in your terminal with a **new and faster way**!

+With the new [TDLR-pages](https://github.com/tldr-pages/tldr) integration, you can quickly discover and select more than 10000 ready-to-use command examples, directly in your terminal.

 ![fh_main](https://user-images.githubusercontent.com/7307955/147797297-5a30cc72-b1c8-4527-8c7d-820d18098bc2.gif)